CarylThom/AllVeggie/README.md

 * As a First Time Visitor - I would like to visit a site that is easy to understand and specialises in my dietary choices = The site is specifically vegetarian recipes and the navigation and search options make the site easy to navigate.

-* As a First Time Visitor - I would like to visit this site to see the vegetarian recipe ideas available = Browse or search through the recipes available.
+* As a First Time Visitor - I would like to visit this site to see the vegetarian recipe ideas available = Browse through the recipes available.

 * As a First Time Visitor – I would like to access the recipes to help guide me when I'm cooking = Site is available on all devices when you need recipe assistance.